Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: PRELIMINARIES

 \section{PRELIMINARIES}

-In this section, we will study the basics of quantum mechanics that are needed to understand quantum computation and communication, with emphasis on qubits that carry the quantum information between the remote nodes.
-We have discussed the mathematics behind single qubit and multi qubit systems, discuss their state vectors and bloch sphere representations, followed by quantum gates for manipulation of quantum circuits.
+In this section we will study the basics of quantum mechanics with emphasis on qubits that carry the quantum information between the remote nodes.
+We have discussed the mathematics behind single qubit and multi qubit systems, state vector representations on Bloch sphere, followed by quantum gates for local operations and manipulation of quantum circuits.